 29. 1″These are the words of the covenant which the Lord commanded Moses to make with the children of Israel in the land of Moab, besides the covenant which He made with them in Horeb” meaning, other then the Ten Commands written on something that resembled the condition of their hearts, stone.

-The writer of Hebrews gives us the same redirect saying: 18 For you have not come to the mountain that may be touched and that burned with fire, and to blackness and darkness and tempest, 19 and the sound of a trumpet and the voice of words, so that those who heard it begged that the word should not be spoken to them anymore.
+The writer of Hebrews continues to redirect us from The Law saying: 18 For you have not come to the mountain that may be touched and that burned with fire, and to blackness and darkness and tempest, 19 and the sound of a trumpet and the voice of words, so that those who heard it begged that the word should not be spoken to them anymore.
 20 (For they could not endure what was commanded: “And if so much as a beast touches the mountain, it shall be stoned or shot with an arrow.”
-21 And so terrifying was the sight that Moses said, “I am exceedingly afraid and trembling.”)
+21 And so terrifying was the sight that Moses said, “I am exceedingly afraid and trembling.”

-So we return to the softer approach of faith of The Covenant besides the Law saying:
+So we return to the softer approach of faith of The Covenant besides the Law in Deuteronomy 29 saying:

 10 “All of you stand today before the Lord your God: your leaders and your tribes and your elders and your officers, all the men of Israel, 11 your little ones and your wives—also the stranger (meaning Gentiles) who is your camp, from the one who cuts your wood to the one who draws your water— 12 that you may enter into (a different) covenant with the Lord your God, and into His oath, which the Lord your God makes with you today, 13 that He may establish you today as a people for Himself, and that He may be God to you, just as He has spoken to you, and just as (identical to) He has sworn to your fathers, to Abraham, Isaac, and Jacob, in Exodus 3 before the 40 year stint in the wilderness.

-The Lord goes on to describe this Covenant besides the Ten commandments saying
+The Lord goes on to describe this Covenant besides the Ten commandments to include the gentiles and all future would be believers saying

 14 “I make this covenant and this oath, not with you alone, 15 but with him who stands here with us today before the Lord our God, as well as with him who is not here with us today.
 (Just like Christ asked the Father in John 17.20 “I do not pray for these alone, but also for those who will believe in Me through their word;)